MattiasGees/MattiasGees.github.io/_posts/2022-10-16-software-supply-chain-security.markdown

 ]
 ```

-This tells us that a GitHub action has signed the image and also contains some information on the environment it has run in.
+This tells us that my GitHub action has signed the image and also contains information/metadata on the environment it has run in.

 ## Attest vs attach & sign

 One of the things I investigated during the whole exercise was how to upload the SBOM and provenance data to my OCI registry. `cosign` has an `attest` and `attach` command.

 The `attest` command generates a tag in the OCI registry formatted as `<image name>:<sha256-string>.att` and can have multiple layers to store all your attestations.
-In the example pipeline, it stores the SBOM and provenance in the `*.att` tag.
+In the example pipeline I created, it stores the SBOM and provenance in the `*.att` tag.

-The advantage of the attest command over attach & sign is that you end up with less tags and the uploading & signing happens in one step.
-When you do attach & sign, you would create 2 tags (1 for the material and 1 for the signing information).
-The disadvantage of the attest command is that it is a bit harder to get the necessary information out.
-Let's say I want to extra my SBOM from the OCI registry I will need to run the following command
+The advantage of the `attest` command over `attach` & `sign` is that you end up with fewer tags and the uploading & signing happens in one step.
+When you do `attach` & `sign`, you would create 2 tags, 1 for the material (e.g. SBOM file) and 1 for the signing information.
+The disadvantage of the `attest` command is that it is a bit harder to get the necessary information out.
+If you want to extract the SBOM file from my attestation, you need to run the following command:

 ```bash
 COSIGN_EXPERIMENTAL=1 cosign verify-attestation mattiasgees/s3c-demo:main --type spdxjson | jq '.payload |= @base64d | .payload | fromjson | select(.predicateType == "https://spdx.dev/Document") | .predicate.Data' > sbom-spdx.json
 ```

-When you use `cosign attach`, you can use `cosign download` to get the SBOM in an easy way.
+When you use `cosign attach`, you can use `cosign download` to get the SBOM, which is easier.
+Based on talking to a few people, it seems the community is mostly standardising on `cosign attest`

 ## Copying of images

 Both `crane copy` and `cosign copy` will not only copy your container images from one OCI registry to another but also all of its associated [tags](https://twitter.com/mattomata/status/1580369338879836160?s=20&t=5VeEFzvgP2QauO6Rf0g-mA) (signatures, attestations).
+No more retagging of container images needed.

 ## Enforcement

-The last thing I did as part of my enforcement is deploy the Sigstore Policy Controller into my Kubernetes and enforce a simple policy where it checks if the container image comes from the GitHub action.
+The last thing I did as part of my experiment is to enforce signatures on my Kubernetes Cluster.
+I deployed the [Sigstore Policy Controller](https://github.com/sigstore/policy-controller) into my Kubernetes and enforced a simple policy where it checks if the container image comes from the GitHub action.

 ```yaml
 apiVersion: policy.sigstore.dev/v1beta1